 The exact length of detox depends on the person, the type of drug they are addicted to, and the severity of their addiction.
 Though drug detox timelines vary, the withdrawal process generally follows the below stages:

-There are several benefits of detoxing at Retreat of Atlanta.
+There are several benefits of detoxing at Retreat of Atlanta, regardless of finding treatment near our Athens, Atlanta, Columbus, Savannah, or Alpharetta locations.
 The most notable of these is that detox will get someone on the right track, so they can find lasting recovery.
+If funding is a concern, we accept Aetna and PHCS insurance to name a few.
 Additionally, another benefit of attending a drug detox in Atlanta is that they will be immersed in a safe and secure environment.
 There, they can focus on recovery, away from the triggers and stressors of the outside world.

 We also provide 24/7 supervision.
 Our knowledgeable staff monitor all vitals and progress throughout the duration of detox.
 We manage patients’ symptoms and cravings with the appropriate medications, allowing for an overall more pleasant experience.
 Additionally, we offer activities such as yoga and meditation to help them get their mind off of using and onto personal growth.

-It is important to note that detox is only the first step in recovery.
+It is key to note while detox is important, it is only the first step in recovery.
 Following detox, our addiction counselors will create a treatment plan based on their specific needs.
 It will consist of a mix of evidence-based clinical methods and holistic approaches aimed at healing the mind, body, and soul.
 These treatment modalities include:

 When you are ready to reclaim your life from drugs, assistance is only a phone call away.
 The Retreat of Atlanta team has seen cases like yours before and is ready to provide you with the assistance you need at our drug detox center.
 You are capable of living the most fulfilling life possible.
 Give yourself the chance at the drug-free future you deserve by giving us a call or visiting our admissions page.